arulvel07/tad2/README.md

 ![island pic](island.png)

-- copt pasted the code from leetcode after confirmining all test cases are working
+- copy pasted the code from leetcode after confirmining all test cases are working
+- done writting int main for the function
+- completed 1st part in 1st question